jkingportfolio/ci_pp5_tick_it_react/README.md

 ## Future features / improvements

-Example of potential improvements to this project:
+Although alot of effort was put into this project, due to time constraints there is still room for finer refactoring of code and additional functionality / features to implement to the site.

-- Feature category
+- Password recovery
-  - Additional feature description
   - Forgotten password option to recover access to the account via email
+- Account creation via socials
   - Allow user authentication with already existing accounts, e.g. LinkedIn, Google, etc.
-- Feature category
-  - Additional feature description
+- A notifications feature
+  - A feature to have notifications related to tasks you are invovled in / own and if their completion status has been updated.

 ##### Back to [top](#tick-it)